Making Analytics Work: Case By Case

 Management guidance on how to build your company's analytics practice.

 Welcome to the companion website for the book, Making Analytics Work: Case by Case.
-As the book is still in-progress, we're using this space to answer some questions and report our progress.
+As the book is still in-progress, I'm using this space to answer some questions and report progress.

 What book is this, now?